XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Explainability for Automatic Network Forensics

+While there is a huge interest in the explainability of deep learning model predictions \cite{kasanishi2021edge}, the adoption of GNN explainability involves some challenges \cite{sundararajan2017axiomatic}.
+In this section, we discuss the XG-BoT explainability methods, with a specific focus on automatic network forensics via subgraph visualization.

+\textbf{GNNExplainer} \cite{ying2019gnnexplainer}: This is an explainable graph algorithm that provides interpretable explanations for GNN predictions.
+Given an individual input graph, GNNExplainer emphasizes a subgraph structure and node-level features that are relevant to the prediction.
+In an explainable botnet node classification case the algorithm returns the most critically important host and network flow paths in an explainable botnet node classification case.
+GNNExplainer tries to maximize a mutual information objective function between the prediction of a graph neural network and the distribution of feasible subgraphs is maximized.
+The goal of GNNExplainer is to identify a subgraph $G_{\mathrm{S}} \subseteq G$ with associated features $X_{\mathrm{S}}=\left\{x_{j} \mid v_{j} \in G_{\mathrm{S}}\right\}$ that are relevant for explaining a target prediction via a mutual information measure MI, where $H$ is an entropy term.

-The detection results of XG-BoT can be explained by the contribution of initial node features and the interconnections of nodes toward the botnet detection.
-In this paper, we used GNNExplainer \cite{ying2019gnnexplainer} for automatic network forensics.
+The detection results of the XG-BoT can be explained by the contribution of "learnt" node features and the interconnections of nodes towards the suspected bot.
 The explainable algorithm learns and returns a node feature and edge mask to explain the importance of corresponding nodes and edges that contributed to the final detection result.
 The masks can be learned using gradient descents by maximizing the mutual information between the subgraph and the final detection.
-Fig. \ref{fig:p2p} shows the explainable results of one of the P2P botnet graph samples.
-We removed all the normal nodes for visualization purposes.
-The edges in green (darker is more significant) are the most relevant path, which contributes to the detection of the targeted bot (shown in red).
+Fig. \ref{fig:gnnexplainer_results} shows the explainable results of the P2P botnet graph nodes with the normal/bot node samples.
+The edges in green (darker indicates more significant) are the most relevant path, which contributes to the detection of the centre targeted bot (shown in red) in Fig. \ref{fig:gnnexplainer_results} right and the targeted centre normal node (shown in blue) in Fig. \ref{fig:gnnexplainer_results} left.
+Overall, GNNExplainer correctly identifies corresponding neighbour nodes in the TP scenarios, which contributes to the detection results as it highlights highly correlated hosts and network flows.

+\textbf{Gradient-Based Saliency Maps} \cite{kasanishi2021edge}: These are the derivatives of the class probability $P_i$ to the input image $X$ \cite{Simonyan2014deep}, given by $\frac{dP_i}{dX}$.
+Essentially similar to backpropagation, they generate a heat map corresponding to each pixel's importance.
+This image domain CNN-based explainability method can be adopted to predict which edges are important for GNN decisions \cite{kasanishi2021edge}.
+Specifically, in the case of XG-BoT classification, a quantification is obtained for every neighbour node in a node's ego network with respect to a certain class prediction $P_i$.
+We start with all connected edge weights set to one initially and calculate the gradient of the output with respect to the edge weights $w_{e_i}$.
+We use the absolute value of the gradient as the attribution value for each edge:

+where x is the input and F(x) is the output of XG-BoT on input node x.
+Figure~\ref{fig:SM} shows the influence of the XG-BoT decision on a node from its ego network.
+In the FP and FN cases (bottom row), given the context, it is clear to see the reasoning for the XG-BoT classification decision.